The Rocket Summer: 2000–2003: Self-titled EP

 In 2000, Avary self-released his first EP at the age of 17.
-The EP included songs he had written between the ages 14 to 16.
+The EP included songs he had written between the ages of 14 and 16.
 He distributed the EP under the name The Rocket Summer, at the suggestion of a friend, to local stores to be sold on consignment; the name was inspired by Ray Bradbury's short story collection The Martian Chronicles, which his friend was reading at the time.
 Avary described the project as initially "just a really fun experiment."
 After the EP's original 1000 copies sold out, it went out of print until it was later re-released as The Early Years EP under The Militia Group in November 2006.

-His music appeared on The Adventure Club segment of the KDGE radio station, and quickly became the most requested local band on the program that year.
+His music appeared on The Adventure Club (with Josh Venable) segment of the KDGE radio station, and quickly became the most requested local band on the program that year.

 2003–2005: Calendar Days and Hello, Good Friend

 Avary recorded, produced, and released his debut album, Calendar Days, in 2003.
 The album was recorded in Eudora, Kansas.

 In November 2004, Avary began working on his second album, Hello, Good Friend.
 The album peaked at No. 26 on the Billboard Heatseekers chart.
 To promote the album, The Rocket Summer toured the US and Japan.